42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

 `Removing Packages:` If you no longer need a package, you can remove it using the `apt remove` command.\
 `Searching for Packages:` You can search for available packages using the `apt search` command.\
 `Cleaning Up:` apt also allows you to clean up unnecessary packages and dependencies that were installed as dependencies but are no longer needed with the `apt autoremove` command.

   * Aptitude:\
     Aptitude also like APT, it's a high-level package management interface for Debian-based systems, it provides a text-based interface similar to a menu-driven package manager, making it more user-friendly for some users who prefer graphical interfaces.
 Aptitude can perform most package management tasks, including installing, removing, and upgrading packages, as well as searching for packages and resolving package dependencies.
 Aptitude also includes features like package filtering, package previewing, and a powerful dependency resolver.

+  * The diffrence between APT & Aptitude:\
+    `Interface:` APT primarily offers a command-line interface, whereas Aptitude provides a text-based menu-driven interface.\
+`Functionality:` Both tools can perform similar package management tasks, but Aptitude may offer additional features like package filtering and previewing.\
+`User Experience:` Aptitude may be preferred by users who are more comfortable with graphical or menu-driven interfaces, while APT may be preferred by those who prefer command-line interfaces.\
+`Resource Usage:` Aptitude tends to use slightly more system resources compared to APT due to its interactive interface and additional features.\
+In summary, both APT and Aptitude are powerful package management tools in Debian-based Linux distributions, each with its own set of features and interface preferences.
+Users can choose the tool that best fits their needs and workflow.

+# Bonus